 Do they have examples of your type of event?

 Are they alone or do they have back up DJs in case of emergency?

 What are the contract requirements?
 (Do they even have a contract?)

 Do they have any liability insurance policy?
 (Ask to see It) anyone can say they do.

 "Only reputable Disc Jockey companies carry liability insurance and deal in contracts."

 You should always, always, always meet your Disc Jockey in person before you sign anything.

 Be aware of a new trend where venues try and make you use their approved Disc Jockey!

 Some even try to deter you by having a fee if you don't use them.
 It has become away to either get their unemployable relative a job or get a kick back from the DJ/performer.

-Kickbacks are illegal as they create an unfair or monopoly on a job or position.
-Please report any vendor who tries to make you use a specific vendor and charge a fee if you don't.
+Kickbacks are illegal as they create an unfair and a monopoly on a job or position.
+Please report any vendor who tries to make you use a specific vendor and charge a fee if you don't use that vendor.
 They think they can do this to you.
 It is illegal and unfair to you.
 It limits available choices and if you call them out on it most will back down.
 Ask us and we will direct you to landmark cases and the ultimate downfall of Venues that did this in the 90's.
 A Venue is their for you, not you for them.
 Treat them that way.